AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-classic-change-drive-letter.md

 ---
-title: Make the D: drive of a VM a data disk | Azure
+title: 'Make the D: drive of a VM a data disk | Azure'
-description: Describes how to change drive letters for a Windows VM so that you can use the D: drive as a data drive.
+description: 'Describes how to change drive letters for a Windows VM so that you can use the D: drive as a data drive.'
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn